 Lifespan estimates from MRR data were not affected by spatial scale of the experiment as would be expected if dispersal out of the study area was causing severe bias

 Following a release of marked mosquitoes, the rate of their recapture typically reduces over time because some mosquitoes die and because some disperse out of the recapture area.
-These factors are indistinguishable in spatially-averaged recapture data, which is why our estimates are lower bounds on lifespan.
+These factors are indistinguishable in spatially averaged recapture data, which is why our estimates are lower bounds on lifespan.
 If dispersal out of the recapture area commonly reduces the lifespan estimate below the true lifespan then we should expect a positive correlation between the spatial extent of the recapture zone and lifespan.
 This pattern was not apparent in our data, suggesting that dispersal may not be responsible for severe underestimation (Fig. S2).
 However, we suspect that dispersal bias may have affected a number of individual studies where we obtained unfeasibly short lifespan estimates, for example the case of An. annulipes noted above.

 Detinova dissection data show that the use of insecticides reduces anopheline longevity